vinceskahan/v5wiki/Accumulators.md

 - `avg`.
 Extract the average value of this type.
 This is the default.
 - `count`.
 Extract the total number of non-Null LOOP packets seen of this type.
 - `last`.
 Extract the last value seen of this type.
+Use this type for totals of extensive variables, such as `dayRain`.
 - `max`.
 Extract the maximum value seen of this type.
 - `min`.
 Extract the minimum value seen of this type.
 - `noop`.
 Extract no value for this type.
 - `sum`.
 Extract the total seen for this type.
+Use this type for `rain` or other  variables that are measured increments.
 - `wind`.
 Extract `windSpeed` as the average wind magnitude, `windDir` as the vector average direction, `windGust` as the maximum wind seen, and `windGustDir` as its direction.